jerryaoverton/business-model-simulation/README.md

 ## Simulating People: How to Build Better Healthcare
 The `business-model-simulation/healthcare/` section contains files needed to simulate interactions among people.
 By taking data about the interactions between healthcare providers and patients, we simulated new patient experiences.
 We used those simulated experiences to discover new ways hospitals can improve patient care.

-## Heading 2
+## Simulating IoT: How to Build Greener Homes
-We can simulate smart interactions among networks of things.
-By taking data about the power consumption of household devices, we can simulate a conversation between your refrigerator and water heater, your water heater and television, your television and toaster.
-We can use those simulations to discover ways for household devices to cooperate and lower energy consumption on behalf of homeowners.
+The `business-model-simulation/iot/` section contains files needed to simulate smart interactions among networks of things.
+By taking data about the power consumption of household devices, we simulated conversations between household appliances.
+We used those simulations to discover ways for household devices to cooperate and lower energy consumption on behalf of homeowners.